zriyansh/signoz.io/blog/2022-06-15-mysql-monitoring-tools.md

 <br></br>

 It's very easy to get started with SigNoz.
 SigNoz cloud is the easiest way to run SigNoz.
-You can [sign up](https://signoz.io/teams/) for a free account and get 30 days of free uncapped usage.
+You can [sign up](https://signoz.io/teams/) for a free account and get 30 days of unlimited access to all features.

 You can also install and self-host SigNoz yourself.
 It can be installed on macOS or Linux computers in just three steps by using a simple install script.